-Score a base during the Score Bases phase if the total power of all cards on that base equals or exceeds the base's breakpoint (see p.
+Score a base during the Score Bases phase if the total power on that base equals or exceeds the base's breakpoint (see p.
 3).
 If more than one base is ready to score, the player whose turn it is decides which one to score first.